Zontafor/QCNN-Brain-Tumors/README.md

 Important Information
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This project is an independent research project for UC Riverside's Quantum Computing Course (2024) and provided as an example for MITRE's Quantum Software Course (2024).
+This project began as an independent research project for UC Riverside's Quantum Computing Course (2024) and was provided as an example for MITRE's Quantum Software Course (2024).
+NEXQ, Inc. has purchased this project with total ownership.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 [About the Dataset]([url](https://www.kaggle.com/datasets/awsaf49/brats2020-training-data))